-We have incurred significant losses since our inception in 2003 and, as of December 31, 2022, we had an accumulated deficit of \$419.6 million.
-In recent years, we have financed our operations with proceeds from registered public offerings of our common stock and upfront and milestone payments under our license and collaboration agreements.
+We have incurred significant losses since our inception and, as of December 31, 2023, we had an accumulated deficit of \$456.5 million.
+In recent years, we have financed our operations primarily with proceeds from public offerings of our common stock.

 We have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and clinical trials.
-We are still in the early stages of development of our drug candidates, and we have not completed development of any drugs.
+We have not completed development of any drugs.
 We expect to continue to incur significant expenses and operating losses over the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
 We anticipate that our expenses will increase substantially and our negative cash flows from operating activities will continue over the next 12 months and beyond as we:

-- conduct our ongoing clinical trials and initiate additional clinical trials of our drug candidates, including the completion of our planned Phase 3 clinical trial of uproleselan; - continue the research and preclinical development of our drug candidates; - seek to discover and develop additional drug candidates; - seek regulatory approvals for any drug candidates that successfully complete clinical trials; - ultimately establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any drugs for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, quality control, regulatory and scientific personnel; - add operational, financial and management information systems and personnel, including personnel to support our drug development and planned future commercialization efforts; and - incur legal, accounting, insurance and other expenses in operating as a public company.
+- conduct our ongoing clinical trials and initiate additional clinical trials of our drug candidates, including the completion of our planned Phase 3 clinical trial of uproleselan and potential submission of an NDA to the FDA; - continue the research and preclinical development of our drug candidates; - seek to discover and develop additional drug candidates; - seek regulatory approvals for any drug candidates that successfully complete clinical trials; - ultimately establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any drugs for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, quality control, regulatory and scientific personnel; - add operational, financial and management information systems and personnel, including personnel to support our drug development and planned future commercialization efforts; and - incur legal, accounting, insurance and other expenses in operating as a public company.